What Are The Symptoms Of Mild Asperger's In Adults?

 With every day that passes, we're learning more about autism and high functioning Autism, also known as Asperger's Syndrome.
-That's why it seems like so many more people are being diagnosed today - they are!
-But it's not because autism is spreading like some sinister wildfire.
+If it seems like so many more people are being diagnosed today, it's because they really are.
+But it's not because autism is spreading like some disastrous wildfire.
 It's because we have improved our metrics to the point where we are better able to detect when people are on the spectrum than we have been in the past.

 What Is Mild Asperger's Syndrome?

 It can often be challenging to diagnose mild Asperger's syndrome, which is why many people are not diagnosed until they reach adolescence or even adulthood.
 Often, those who are on the autistic spectrum are dismissed as being nothing more than socially awkward when, in actuality, they are struggling to cope with a developmental disorder.
 When someone has Asperger's, even a mild case of it, this means that they experience difficulty in social skills and communication.
 They also experience difficulty processing sights, tastes, and sounds.

 More severe cases of autism are typically diagnosed in children ages 3 and younger.
 Children who have Asperger's, however, especially a mild case of it, are not usually diagnosed until later on in life because they typically meet most, if not all, of their developmental milestones.
 A child with mild Asperger's may not be diagnosed until they start school and find it challenging to communicate with their teacher and peers.
 They may have trouble functioning in the social situations that accompany most school-related activities and they may find it difficult to understand instructions that are communicated to them verbally.

 Mild Asperger's Symptoms In Adults